chengr28/specialdlp/specialdlp/document/readme.en.txt

 You can select one of below mode, which decides configuration folder location in eMule.
 The option is in eMule - Options - Extended.
 * "Each user has its own configuration and downloads": %UserProfile%\AppData\Local\eMule\config ([System Drive]:\Users\[username]\AppData\Local\eMule\config)
 * "Everyone has the same configuration and downloads": %AllUsersProfile%\eMule\config ([System Drive]:\ProgramData\eMule\config)
-* "Store config and downloads in the program directory": The folder is in program folder.
+* "Store config and downloads in the program directory": The folder is in eMule program folder.

 -------------------------------------------------------------------------------